1-800-460-5597 (US & Canada)

-Currently we only grant academic credit for relevant work experience in our Criminal Justice and Strategic Studies and Defense Analysis Bachelor’s Degree Completion programs.
+Currently we only grant academic credit for relevant work experience in our bachelor's degree completion programs.
 For the master’s degree and certificate programs we do not currently grant academic credit for work experience or certifications.

 When you apply for admission to Norwich University, you can submit transcripts and course outlines from previously attended institutions of higher education to be considered for transfer credits.
 For our master’s degree programs, a maximum of 12 transfer credits can be accepted on a case-by-case basis.
-For our bachelor’s degree completion programs, up to 60 semester credits can be accepted based on proof of Special Operations Forces (SOF) courses, preparation in leadership and language study, or additional specialized military training as reviewed for credit by the American Council of Education or a similarly recognized organization.
-You may also transfer up to 24 additional semester-credit equivalents from other accredited institutions of higher education for courses that meet specific course requirements in your bachelor’s completion program.
+For our bachelor’s degree completion programs, up to 90 transfer credits can be accepted from prior education and career/military training.
 Norwich University complies with VA regulations and guidelines as they pertain to transfer credits.

 Yes.
 All graduates of Norwich University and their spouses are eligible to receive a $2,500 scholarship for any of our master’s degree programs.